Purdue-SoCET/aihw-design-logs/Fall-2025/saandiya-kpsmohan/week5.md

 How Toeplitz is formed and instructions for that:
 ![IMG_7466_2](https://github.com/user-attachments/assets/9de9846b-04fa-4e6e-ab4d-57aa0782e138)

-- We also came up with 2 new instructions to carry out shift operations to contruct the Toeplitz.
+- We also came up with 2 new instructions to carry out shift operations to contruct the Toeplitz added to Atalla ISA sheet: https://docs.google.com/spreadsheets/d/1yDJ_oH0EXGIE4-4wVcwTeaw1Bg1vpoUSIkgTK3qDw_w/edit?usp=sharing

 1. New Crossbar ISA (6 bits)
 Shift left/right
 Addition of left_right bit and 5 bits for shift amount - total 6 bits added